Standardized Patients (SPs)

 Yes, and candidates meeting the qualifications for open positions will be contacted directly by the recruiting program or department.
-Candidates invited to participate in the interview process will be asked to complete a consent form in addition to application for a background check.
+Candidates invited to participate in the interview process will be asked to complete an application and a consent form for a background check.

 Is this like a clinical trial or a study?

 Being an SP is not like a clinical trial or a study.
 It is not discounted or free health care.
 It’s more like a very structured acting job.

 Do I need to be an actor to become an SP?